Julius A. De Lagnel

 Julius Adolphus De Lagnel (July 24, 1827 – June 3, 1912), was a Confederate States Army officer, who was appointed and confirmed as a brigadier general, during the American Civil War, but who declined the appointment.
 He was second in command to Brigadier General Josiah Gorgas in the Confederate Ordnance Bureau and at times was an inspector of arsenals.
-Before the war, he served in the United States Army from March 8, 1847 until May 17, 1861.
+Before the war, he served in the United States Army from March 8, 1847, until May 17, 1861.
 After the war, he was engaged in Pacific steamship service.

 Early life

 Julius Adolphus De Lagnel was born on July 24, 1827, in Newark, New Jersey.
+His parents were Julius Adolphus, Sr., (1798–1840) and Harriet (née Sanford) De Lagnel; his father was a United States Military Academy graduate (class of 1821) who was an ordnance officer and served in Florida during the Second Seminole Wars.